Delving into Latent Spectral Biasing of Video VAEs for Superior Diffusability: Experiments

 \textbf{Generation Comparison across Resolutions and Backbones}.
-Spectra of 48-channel VAEs are shown in Fig.\ref{fig:teaser}, while Tab.\ref{tab:main_results} compares the generation quality of SSVAE to existing SOTA video VAEs.
+Spectra of 48-channel VAEs are shown in Fig.~\ref{fig:teaser}, while Tab.~\ref{tab:main_results} compares the generation quality of SSVAE to existing SOTA video VAEs.
 Key observations include: (i) \textbf{SSVAE improves diffusability by a large margin}.
-We find that visual reward models are more closely aligned with human judgments than FVD, and our SSVAE achieves the highest reward scores across almost all settings and datasets.
-For $17\times 512\times 512$ video generation, our model achieves a $3\times$ convergence speedup over the 48-channel baseline in terms of UR, as shown in Fig.\ref{fig:teaser}; (ii) \textbf{Generation quality (diffusability) is highly correlated with spectral properties}.
+Visual reward models align more closely with human judgments~\cite{unifiedreward}, and SSVAE achieves the highest reward scores across almost all settings and datasets.
+For $17\times 512\times 512$ generation, it achieves a $3\times$ UR convergence speedup over the 48-channel baseline (Fig.~\ref{fig:teaser}).
+Although FVD is mixed at 256p, SSVAE improves FVD at 512p and on 81-frame VBench/MovieGenBench, and the overall reward-model and human-preference results support SSVAE. (ii) \textbf{Generation quality (diffusability) is highly correlated with spectral properties}.
 Comparing the 48-channel Baseline, Wan 2.2, and SSVAE in Fig.~\ref{fig:teaser}, we observe that video reward scores consistently improve as spectral bias is enhanced, highlighting the significance of spectrum biasing; (iii) \textbf{The advantages of SSVAE become more pronounced with longer denoising sequences}.
 Compared to the previous SOTA Wan 2.2 VAE, SSVAE yields an average improvement of 3.4 in UR and 1.4 in VAR across $17\times 512\times 512$ and $81\times 256\times 256$ generation tasks, and across all datasets.
 This may be primarily attributed to the ability of few-mode bias to accelerate convergence. (iv) \textbf{SSVAE is diffusion-backbone-agnostic}.
 It consistently improves generative quality regardless of the diffusion backbone used, including both MMDiT~\cite{SD3} and Wan~\cite{wan}.

 \textbf{Generation Performance across Model Scales}.
 We further compare SSVAE with Wan 2.2 VAE across various diffusion backbone model sizes, including 0.75B, 1.3B, and 4B parameters.
 As shown in Fig.~\ref{fig:teaser}, our experiments on VBench at $17\times 512\times 512$ demonstrate that SSVAE with a 1.3B diffusion backbone achieves a higher UnifiedReward score than Wan 2.2 VAE with a 4B diffusion model, while using 67.5\% fewer parameters.
-Fig.~\ref{fig:visualization} shows the generation results for the 4B models, where our method achieves higher visual quality and better alignment with the prompts.
+Fig.~\ref{fig:recons_gen_vis}(a) shows the generation results for the 4B models, where our method achieves higher visual quality and better alignment with the prompts.